Generating Class-Level Integration Tests Using Call Site Information: Evaluation Results

-To understand the fault revealing capabilities of \integration compared to unit-level test suites, we first show in Figure~\ref{fig:mutation:boxplot} the overall mutation scores when mutating class $E$, and apply the test suite $T_{EvoE}$, $T_{EvoR}$, $T_{RanE}$, $T_{RanR}$, and $T_{\integration}$.
-Similar to line coverage, test suites optimized for overall branch coverage achieve a total higher mutation score (35.4\% for $T_{EvoE}$ and 34.2\% for $T_{EvoR}$ on average), simply because a mutant that is on a line that is never executed cannot be killed. \randoop achieves on average a mutation score of 25.9\% for $T_{RanE}$ and 11.4\% for $T_{RanR}$. $T_{\integration}$ scores lower (20.0\% on average), since \integration searches for dedicated interaction pairs, but does not try to optimize overall line coverage.
+To understand the fault revealing capabilities of \integration compared to unit-level and random test suites, we first show in Figure~\ref{fig:mutation:boxplot} the overall mutation scores when mutating class $E$, and apply the test suite $T_{EvoE}$, $T_{EvoR}$, $T_{Ran}$, and $T_{\integration}$.
+Similar to line coverage, test suites optimized for overall branch coverage achieve a total higher mutation score (35.4\% for $T_{EvoE}$ and 34.2\% for $T_{EvoR}$ on average), simply because a mutant that is on a line that is never executed cannot be killed. \randoop achieves on average the best mutation score (38\% for $T_{Ran}$), which would tend to indicate that despite a lower line coverage, indirect testing of the callee class through its dependencies enables discovering more faults. $T_{\integration}$ scores lower (20.0\% on average), since \integration searches for dedicated interaction pairs, but does not try to optimize overall line coverage.
 Note that $T_{\integration}$ achieves the highest average mutation score for classes in \texttt{math}, while it achieves the lowest mutation score for classes in the \texttt{mockito} project.